codeequity/codeEquity/docs/ceManual.md

 ### CodeEquity Ventures & Projects

 A CodeEquity Venture is analogous to a company.
+Equity within a company is separate and distinct from equity within a second company.
 A CodeEquity Project is analogous to a project, or part of a project within a company.
+Equity within a company may be earmarked for different projects or purposes within that company.

-For example, Jessie has a great idea for an app that allows people within a community to browse, borrow and loan books with each-other, and has decided to pursue this idea within the CodeEquity framework.
+For example, Jessie has a great idea for an app that allows people within a community to browse, borrow, and loan books with each-other, and has decided to pursue this idea within the CodeEquity framework.
 Jessie is calling the app "BookShare".
-To simplify planning, Jessie decides to break the app development, planning and tracking into several projects: *BookShare frontend*, *BookShare backend*, and *BookShare operations*.
+To simplify planning, Jessie decides to break the app's development tasks into several smaller projects: *BookShare frontend*, *BookShare backend*, and *BookShare operations*.
 In this example, the CodeEquity Venture is BookShare.
 The Venture is made up of three CodeEquity Projects: *BookShare frontend*, *BookShare backend*, and *BookShare operations*.
 CodeEquity will track and collate provisional equity across the three projects and report it within the umbrella of the Venture: BookShare.
+Jessie could have chosen a different way to structure BookShare within the CodeEquity framework, but this breakdown is simple and functional.

 ### Provisional Equity (PEQ)

 In point of fact, *equity* is not earned in CodeEquity Ventures, but rather *provisional equity* is.
 Equity in a company requires the company to exist as a legal entity such as an LLC or a Corporation.
-This is not a useful step for most early ventures, since it takes time and money to set up, time that is better spent on developing and testing the ideas for the venture.
+This is not a useful step for most early ventures.
+It takes time and money to set up these entities, both of which can be better spent developing and testing the ideas for the venture.

 Provisional equity are normal stock options, provisional on the venture being converted into a legal business entity at some point in the future.
 The CodeEquity promise, secured by the CodeEquity legal framework, is that every share of provisional equity owned by a contributor will be converted 1:1 to a stock option in any company created from the venture.
-Furthermore, any revenue gained by a CodeEquity Venture (for example, with the sale of related intellectual property) that is not fed back into the venture will be split among contributors according to how many shares of Provisional Equity they have.
+Furthermore, any revenue gained by a CodeEquity Venture (for example, with the sale of related intellectual property) that is not fed back into the venture will be split among contributors according to how many shares of Provisional Equity they have accrued.

 For binding definitions and details, refer to **Provisional Stock Options** in the **CodeEquity Venture Equity Agreement**.
 For simplicity of reference throughout CodeEquity, one provisional stock option is denoted as *1 PEQ*,